randseed1724/breakingthewall/README.txt

-Braking the Wall
+Game: Braking the Wall

-Game boss or character laughter SOUND ATTRIBUTE TO: lalazzylee1   https://www.freesound.org/s/322459/
+This game is intelectual property of Alejandro Jimenez Dominguez,

+Copyright/Attribution Notice:

+Thank you to IronHack's TA Nick and special thanks to Kaysser, who tough me how to structure my files and helped me a lot with his advice.

 Layout Author:  bevouliin.com
 Cactus Author: bevouliin.com
 PickAxe: bevouliin.com

-Copyright/Attribution Notice:
-"A Journey Awaits" by Pierre Bondoerffer (@pbondoer)
+Music: "A Journey Awaits" by Pierre Bondoerffer (@pbondoer)

-Attribution Instructions:
-Please credit me as FoxSynergy.
-If you let me know what you're working on I'd get a big kick out of it and also link to and promote your project if you like.
-Either way, thanks!

-police truck: Chupup Games